textpattern/textpattern.github.io/administration/images-panel.md

 At the top of the list there is an option 'Show detail'.
 When marked additional columns (and additional info) will be presented:

-In the ID column, a links will be added for each image: *View:* click this to view the actual image in a new browser window.
+In the ID column, a link will be added for each image: *View:* click this to view the actual image in a new browser window.

 **Date:** the date when the image record was created (normally when the image was initially uploaded).